fossadev/fossabot-docs/docs/variables/youtube.md

 # $(youtube)

-Returns the latest YouTube video of a channel or the first YouTube video in a playlist.
+Returns the latest YouTube video of a channel or a playlist.

 #### Parameters